 - Excessive appointment bookings

 - Excessive email communications

-- · Circumventing the booking system to speak with an adviser
+- Circumventing the booking system to speak with an adviser

 - Excessive requests to review documentation

 - Missed and inappropriate appointments

 - Inappropriate requests

 - Excessive appointment bookings

 The Advice Hub ask that you do not book more than one standard appointment (of 30 minutes) at a time without agreement with your adviser.
 Multiple or extended bookings made without agreement may result in cancellation.
+More information regarding the limits to our service provision is available in section 3.12.

-ATTENDANCE AT UNIVERSITY OR EXTERNAL MEETINGS
+3.3 ATTENDANCE AT UNIVERSITY OR EXTERNAL MEETINGS

-Where possible and appropriate, Advisers are happy to attend meetings with you regarding academic, housing, or student funding and finance issues, or other University of Strathclyderelated meetings.
+Where possible and appropriate, Advisers are happy to attend meetings with you regarding academic, housing, or student funding and finance issues, or other University of Strathclyde-related meetings.
 However, this is strictly dependent on availability and may not able be possible due to demands on the service or Adviser capacity/availability.